 Details display fields from a specific record in a flexible layout.
 Any of the fields from that record's object can be used in the details layout.

-Details can only be accessed by first clicking on a record from a table, list, search, or other view that can display multiple records.
+Details can only be accessed by following a link on a record from a table, list, search, or other views that can display multiple records.

 Additional links can be added to a details view to edit or view more details about that record.